FedNST: Federated Noisy Student Training for Automatic Speech Recognition: Proposed Approach

 \subsection{Federated Optimization for \fnst}

-The optimization procedure described in Algorithm~\ref{alg:fedopt_batched}, adopts the notation introduced in~\cite{DBLP:conf/iclr/ReddiCZGRKKM21/FedOpt}. $\mathcal{L}(\cdot)$ denotes the ASR loss defined in \eqref{eq:asr-loss}. $\clientopt$ and $\serveropt$ are the optimizers \cite{DBLP:conf/iclr/ReddiCZGRKKM21/FedOpt} that perform a single step of gradient descent based on the weights $\theta$, gradients $g$ (or pseudo-gradients $-\Delta$), learning rate $\eta$ and optimization step-count.
-All clients locally train on their pseudo-labelled data using $\clientopt_C$ without sending this data to the server.
-The optimizer $\clientopt_S$ is used to train on the labelled data on the server.
+The optimization procedure described in Algorithm~\ref{alg:fedopt_batched}, adopts the notation introduced in~\cite{DBLP:conf/iclr/ReddiCZGRKKM21/FedOpt}. $\mathcal{L}(\cdot)$ denotes the ASR loss defined in \eqref{eq:asr-loss}.
+We define two optimizers \cite{DBLP:conf/iclr/ReddiCZGRKKM21/FedOpt}, $\clientopt$ and $\serveropt$, which are used on the clients and on the server, respectively.
+Each performs a single step of gradient descent based on the weights $\theta$, gradients $g$ (or pseudo-gradients $-\Delta$), learning rate $\eta$ and optimization step-count.
+All clients individually train on their own pseudo-labelled data using $\clientopt_C$ without sending this data to the server.
+The optimizer $\clientopt_S$ is used to train on the labelled data which exists on the server.

-For each round $t$ in FL, the same model $\theta_t$ is trained in parallel on both the server and on a set of randomly sampled clients $\mathcal{S}_t$.
+For each round $t$ in FL, the same model $\theta_t$ is updated in parallel on both the server and on a set of randomly sampled clients $\mathcal{S}_t$.
 The resulting \textit{weights difference} $\Delta^t_{i} = \theta_i^t - \theta_t$ is uploaded to the server by each participating client $i$ after their local training for $E$ epochs.
 This is aggregated by the server to give $\Delta^t_C$.
 Similarly, a \textit{weights difference} $\Delta^t_S$ is produced after server training.
 The hyper-parameter $\alpha$ performs a weighted average of $\Delta^t_C$ and $\Delta^t_S$ to produce \textit{pseudo-gradients} $-\Delta_t$.
 Next, $-\Delta_t$ is passed to \serveropt to produce a set of weights for the next round $\theta_{t+1}$.
-This process is repeated for a pre-determined number of rounds, $T$, or until convergence of models as measured via WER on a test set located at the server.
+This process is repeated for a pre-determined number of rounds, $T$, or until convergence of models as measured via WER on a validation set located on the server.